Dr. Daniel Edward Young Professor of Political Science; Department Chair

 (4 credits, alternate years, consult department) (Writing intensive) A survey of the history of Western political thought, through study of selected major thinkers in the tradition.
 Emphasis will be placed both on each thinker's political theory and how it fits in the broader history of Western political thought.
 Prerequisite: junior class standing, or permission of the instructor.
 Cross-Referenced: Cross-referenced in philosophy.

 - American Political Thought

-American Political Thought A survey of the historical development of American political thought with attention to significant American political thinkers from the colonial period to the present.
+(4 credits, non-yearly, consult department) (American politics) A survey of the historical development of American political thought with attention to significant American political thinkers from the colonial period to the present.
 Special emphasis will be given to the uneasy relationship between liberalism and democracy and the interaction between American political institutions and culture.
-(4 credits, non-yearly, consult department) (American politics)
+Prerequisite: junior class standing, or permission of the instructor.
+Cross-Referenced: Cross-referenced in history.

-- “Escape from Machiavellianism?
+“Escape from Machiavellianism?
 Thomist Themes in Twentieth Century Political Realism.”
-Politics and Religion (forthcoming)
+Politics and Religion (December 2011)

 "International Institutions and the Problem of Judgment" in Christianity and Power Politics Today: Christian Realism and Contemporary Political Dilemmas, edited by Eric Patterson (Palgrave Macmillan, 2008).

 "Martin Wight: Politics in the Era of Leviathan" in The Christian Realists: Reassessing the Contributions of Niebuhr and his Contemporaries, edited by Eric Patterson (University Press of America, 2003).

 Christians in Political Science